danieldiamond/gitlab-analytics/.gitlab/issue_templates/Data Download Request.md

 By default, the command will create multiple files in GCS.
 To just create one file, add the `single = true` option at the end of the command.

-After the dataset has been copied into the GCS stage, it can be downloaded from gcs in the [`snowflake_exports` bucket in the `gitlab-analysis` project]().
-Follow the
+After the dataset has been copied into the GCS stage, it can be downloaded from gcs in the [`snowflake_exports` bucket in the `gitlab-analysis` project](https://console.cloud.google.com/storage/browser/snowflake_exports).
+Download the files and follow the instructions below.

 #### Sharing